carvel-dev/carvel/site/content/blog/kapp-versioned-resource.md

 Have you ever wanted your deployments or pods to automatically get redeployed when their referenced configmaps or secrets are updated?

-In this blog, we are going to learn how to use [kapp](https://carvel.dev/kapp/) re-start or re-deploy the resources when their referenced resources get updated.
+In this blog, we are going to learn how to use [kapp](https://carvel.dev/kapp/) to re-start or re-deploy the resources when their referenced resources get updated.

 ## Deploy resources where one resource is being referenced by other:

-Let's consider a ConfigMap and a Deployment, where the ConfigMap is being referenced by the Deployment's container.
+Let's consider a ConfigMap and a Deployment, where the ConfigMap is being referenced by the Deployment.
 ```yaml
 ---
 apiVersion: v1